 You read that right, produce has become a trendy accent in floral arrangements, and we don’t see it leaving anytime soon.
 Artichokes, pomegranates, and kale won’t just be items on your plate this wedding season.

 Peonies have been having a moment for what seems like years, and truth be told, we still can’t get over their fluffy, ruffled petals!
-Peonies are still very popular in weddings, but we predict they’ll be paired with more textured flowers for a unique look.
+Peonies are still very popular at weddings, but we predict they’ll be paired with more textured flowers for a unique look.